 The vegetation of this site is typical of lowland heath.
 The SSSI citation describes the site as a mixture of heathland and acidic grassland.
-This was confirmed at a site visit in mid January 2005 when a mosaic of open acid grassland and ericaceous heath was visible together with some scrub and trees.
-Areas of heather Calluna vulgaris, Purple-moor grass Molinia caerulea and rushes Juncus sp were seen in rough tussocky areas.
-Both heather and purplemoor grass are listed as key plant indicator species for heaths in the Inspectors' Handbook [1b].
+This was confirmed at a site visit in mid January 2005 when a mosaic of open acid grassland and ericaceous heath was visible together with scattered scrub.
+Areas of heather Calluna vulgaris, were seen and an area of trees was noted in the northern part of the site.
+Heather is listed as a key plant indicator species for heaths in the Inspectors' Handbook [1b].